Niger travel advice

 State of emergency

-Follow the instructions of local authorities, including curfew orders.
+Follow the instructions of local authorities, including curfew orders in the affected areas.

 Crime